-Prerequisite: Semester-long course focusing on the study abroad country.
+Prerequisites: Semester-long course focusing on the study abroad country.

-SOCI 5331 - Advanced Criminology
+SOCI 5331 Advanced Criminology

 Study of criminal behavior from the perspectives of biology, psychology, and sociology.
 Examination and critique of major theories within each discipline.

-Cross-Listed as: CRIM 5331 Advanced Criminology.
+(Cross-listed with CRIM 5331.)

-SOCI 5332 - White-Collar Crime
+SOCI 5332 White-Collar Crime

 Study of financial, physical, and social costs of white-collar crime.
 Examination of perpetrators and victims of consumer fraud, environmental crimes, unsafe products, and political corruption.
+(Cross-listed with CRIM 5332.)